xonoxitron/xonoxitron/README.md

-### Hi there 👋
+SENIOR SOFTWARE ENGINEER
+BRIDGING THE GAP BETWEEN PHYSICAL REALITIES AND DIGITAL WORLDS

+# 💻 About me 🏴‍☠️

+I always loved to disassemble stuff so I started from toys and then I switched to softwares and applications later.

+I am exactly what I wanted to be when I was a child.

 <!--
 **xonoxitron/xonoxitron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...